-If you have been in an accident, you are probably wondering, What is the average car accident settlement in Florida?
+If you have been in an accident, you are probably wondering, what is the average car accident settlement in Florida?
 Settlements depend greatly on each case’s unique circumstances, which is why there is no accurate average settlement amount for car accidents in Florida.
-However, an experienced attorney can identify and calculate your damages and explain the average car accident payout in situations that are similar to yours.
+However, an experienced attorney can identify and calculate your damages and explain the average car accident payout in similar situations.

 Do I Have a Case?